demisto/content/Packs/CheckpointFirewall/Playbooks/Checkpoint_-_Block_IP_-_Custom_Block_Rule_README.md

-This playbook blocks IP addresses using Custom Block Rules in Checkpoint Firewall.
+This playbook blocks IP addresses using Custom Block Rules in Check Point Firewall.
-The playbook receives malicious IP addresses as inputs, creates a custom bi-directional rule to block them, and publish the configuration.
+The playbook receives malicious IP addresses as inputs, creates a custom bi-directional rule to block them, and publishes the configuration.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.